birchpoplar/wx_status_mail/README.md

   - From Email Address
   - To Email Address

-**2. images.txt** - lists the images by: title for email, full URL - comma as separator
+**2. image_urls.txt** - lists the images by: title for email, full URL - comma as separator